Antiemetic Medicines – OTC Relief for Nausea and Vomiting

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Over-the-counter (OTC) medicines are medicines you can buy without a prescription from your healthcare provider.
-Medicines for nausea are called antiemetics.
-They can help relieve nausea and vomiting.
+Medicines that treat nausea and vomiting are called antiemetics.
 Several OTC medicines are used as antiemetics.
+These include:

 How do antiemetic medicines work?